 If you watch cable TV, you probably know Linda Douglas.

-She used to work at ABC News, sometimes appearing on the round table on this week with David Brinkley.
+She used to work at ABC News, sometimes appearing on the roundtable on this week with David Brinkley.

-She most recently has been working uh where?
+She most recently has been working where?

 No, she's a contributing editor to National Journal.